itskhushi0/Food-Delivery-Analysis-Python/README.md

 ## Context
 The number of restaurants in New York is growing rapidly, catering to busy professionals and students who rely on convenient food delivery options. **FoodHub**, a food aggregator company, allows customers to order from multiple restaurants via a single app.
 Once an order is confirmed, a delivery person picks up the food from the restaurant and delivers it to the customer. **FoodHub earns revenue by collecting a commission on each order**.
 The company has accumulated a dataset of customer orders and wants to analyze it to understand demand patterns, improve delivery efficiency, and optimize customer experience.

+## Presentation
+Check out the full presentation of this analysis [here](https://github.com/your-username/your-repo-name)
 ---

 ## Business Summary & Key Insights